Waterfalls near Bangalore

 There are several trekking and climbing trails in the surrounding green forests.
 One could visit an attractive town called Kalache, 30 km from Yellapur, which is set amidst hills.
 Jenkalgudda is an attractive spot nearby which is popular as the Sunset Point.

 Lushington Falls or Unchalli FallsUnchalli Falls, which is also known as Lushington Falls, is a beautiful waterfall which falls from a 116-meter height from the Aghanashini river.
-This waterfall is situated 30 kilometers from Sirsi town in the Uttara Kannada District.
 The fall is entitled after J. D. Lushington, a District Collector for the British Government, who discovered the falls in the year 1845.

 One can reach the falls by a five-kilometer trek from the Heggarne village through broad forest.
-Here the stream makes a cavalcade of waterfalls and eventually leaps into a steep valley to form a stunning, picturesque waterfall.
 The falls are occasionally called Keppa Joga because of the extremely loud sound they make.